You are desperate to get your chores completed, but your toddler will not leave you alone!

 Chores never get completed, and yet your toddler still demands more of your time!

-In this post, I am going to run through the steps you can take if your toddler demands constant attention.
+In this post, I will run through the steps you can take if your toddler demands constant attention.

 Do I pay my toddler enough attention?